 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Positron emission tomography (PET) scan.
 A PET scan is a way to create picture of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 Integrated PET-CT scan.
 This scanning method collects images from both a CT and a PET scan at the same time and then combines the images.
 This technique helps the doctor look at both the structure and how energy is used by the tumor and healthy tissue.
 This information can help doctors plan treatment and determine the benefits of different treatments.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-The type of biopsy (needle or incisional) performed depends on where the cancer is located.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+Whether a needle biopsy or incisional biopsy is performed depends on where the cancer is located.
 During a needle biopsy, a small hole is made in the bone, and a tissue sample is removed from the tumor with a needle-like instrument.
 During an incisional biopsy, the tissue sample is removed after a small cut is made in the tumor.
-However, sometimes a biopsy may not be able to be performed.
+However, sometimes it may not be possible to do a biopsy.